oeg-upm/gtfs-bench/generation/vig/README.md

-# GTFS Generation at scale for Evaluating KG Construction
+# GTFS Generation at scale for DiversiBench

 ## Using VIG (v1.8.0) to scale the GTFS dataset:
 VIG webpage: http://ontop.github.io/vig/.